 Top Gun Cemented Cruise’s Superstar Status

-Tom Cruise may have found some fame after his performances in the 1983 films The Outsiders and Risky Business, but it wasn’t until a few years later when his reputation shot into superstardom.
+Tom Cruise may have found some fame after his performances in the 1983 films The Outsiders and Risky Business, but it wasn’t until a few years later when his status shot into superstardom.

 In 1986, Cruise introduced the world to the character United States Naval Aviator LT Pete “Maverick” Mitchell in the action drama Top Gun.
 His performance cemented his A-lister status.
 It looks like that decade Cruise gave himself to “make it” paid off!